juliasangster/CrochetProjectPlanner/README.md

 framework for future, more extensive projects.

 ## User Stories
-* As a user, I want to be add new templates for crochet graphghan patterns to my collection of patterns
+* As a user, I want to be add new templates for crochet graphghan patterns to my collection of patterns by adding dimensions of length and width
-* As a user, I want to be able to remove the projects from the collection once completed
+* As a user, I want to be able to remove the projects from the collection by providing the name of the project to remove
-* As a user, I want to be able to select the colours on the graphghan template, in order to design my own patterns.
+* As a user, I want to be able to change the colours on the graphghan template, in order to design my own patterns.
 I should be able to pick multiple different colours on the same graphghan.
-* As a user, I want to be able to use my graphghan pattern to estimate how much yarn I need to purchase for the project
+* As a user, I want to be able to visualize the graphghan pattern I'm designing in the console, with colours